sudarsunkannan/CS519/Qemu.md

 $ sudo debootstrap --arch amd64 "OS_RELEASE_NAME" mountdir
 ````

-Time to add a new user to the QEMU image; First, change your root directory to your mouted image.
+Time to add a new user to the QEMU image; First, change your root directory to your mounted image.
 ````
 $ sudo chroot mountdir
 ````